stacvic/code-with-quarkus_vicky/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+HOW TO

+set up run configurations with compile quarkus:dev type r into the ide to run the tests.
+These will run each time you save a file

+set Java version to sdk installed language level 16

+Bruno queries are in the folder

+run
+Change a test:
+Create a new endpoint to return a function
+Start by writing a test

+./mvnw package

+docker build -f src/main/docker/Dockerfile.jvm -t quarkus/code-with-quarkus_vicky-jvm .

+docker run -i --rm -p 8080:8080 quarkus/code-with-quarkus_vicky-jvm

+//Original text

 ## Packaging and running the application

 The application can be packaged using: